bersennaidoo/templesitev4/documentation/brief.md

 ### About

-- section with temple history
+- section with temple history, images of temple

 ### Gallery

-- sections for photos and videos
+- sections for photos and videos grid

 ### Events

-- section displaying events chronologically
+- section displaying events chronologically grid
+- interactivity for create,list,read,edit,delete events

 ### Contact Us

 - section with contact form
 - section for donations

-### Blog

-- list,create,delete,update posts on various temple subjects